Site Overlay

 What do Pediatric Orthopaedic Surgery Physicians do?

-Pediatric orthopaedic surgeons diagnose and treat bone, muscle, joint, and related issues in infants, children, and adolescents, including congenital deformities such as clubfoot or scoliosis, traumatic injuries like broken bones, bone or joint infections, and sports-related injuries.
+Pediatric orthopaedic surgeons diagnose and treat bone, muscle, joint, and related conditions in infants, children, and adolescents, including congenital deformities such as clubfoot or scoliosis, traumatic injuries such as broken bones, bone or joint infections, and sports-related injuries.

 They provide treatments such as casting, bracing, physical therapy, and surgery, utilizing specialized knowledge of a child’s developing musculoskeletal system to help them return to an active life.